Machine Relations

 Week 2: Build the answer source

-Create or rebuild the page so it has:
+Create or rebuild the page with these structural requirements:

 Do not write around the topic.
 Answer it.